remy/servedir/README.md

 Useful for when you're developing scripts that need a "normal" web environment, i.e. can't run from the `file://` protocol.

+# Installing

+Either through forking or:

+`npm install servedir`

+And `servedir` will be installed in to your bin path.

 # Usage

 `servedir` can be run without any arguments and it will serve the current working directory on port 8000.
-To run, either install as an npm module or fork the project and run using:
+If you've not used npm to install `servedir`, simply run it with node:

 `node servedir`